When is it Too Hot for Kids to Play Outside?

 In extreme cases, children may develop heat exhaustion.
 Signs of heat exhaustion can include faintness, nausea, vomiting, hyperventilation and tingling or numbness of the skin.
 Kids can also become fearful, hopeless, or stressed out if exposed to prolonged periods of extreme heat.

-You should call your pediatrician or primary care doctor if your children experience any of the above symptoms of extreme heat or heat exhaustion.
+You should call your pediatrician or primary care doctor if your children experience any of the above symptoms.

 Tips for keeping kids cool and safe in the summer

-- Bring sunblock: The American Academy of Dermatology (AAD) recommends that kids wear sunscreen with an SPF of at least 30.
+- Bring sunscreen: The American Academy of Dermatology recommends that kids wear sunscreen with an SPF of at least 30.
+Make sure children reapply every two hours and should also reapply after swimming, sweating or towel drying.

 - Make the most of the morning: The early morning hours before 10 a.m. are often the coolest of the day.
 Plan as much outdoor activity as you can during this time.